What to do in Tokyo in December

 MariCar

-With MariCar you can dress up in costume and drive through the streets of Tokyo like you were in Super Mario Kart (except you can’t through banana peels and there is real traffic).
-If this sounds like a silly thing to do you are right.
-But it was also laugh out loud fun and the favorite activity that my family did.
+With MariCar, you can dress up in costume and drive through the streets of Tokyo like you were in Super Mario Kart (except you can’t throw banana peels and there is real traffic).
+If this sounds like a silly thing to do, you are right.
+But it was also laugh-out-loud fun, and the favorite activity that my family did.
 People wave at you like you are a celebrity.
 It is a 2-hour drive.
 Watch this (sped up) video for more info:

 - Wear an extra layer like a sweatshirt below your costume to stay warm.